 The rates of the social security and health insurance contributions are defined annually in the Law on the Budget of State Social Security and the Law on the Budget of National Health Insurance Fund for the respective year.
-The contributions are split between the employer and employee in line with rules of the Social Security Code (SSC) at the ratio 60:40 (January-September 2016: 60:40).
+The contributions are split between the employer and employee in line with rules of the Social Security Code (SSC).